Mosaic: Data-Free Knowledge Distillation via Mixture-of-Experts for Heterogeneous Distributed Environments: Proposed Method

 where \( \lambda_e \), \( \lambda_d \), and \( \lambda_i \) are hyperparameters controlling the relative importance of the entropy, diversity, and inversion losses, respectively.
 By jointly optimizing these objectives, the generator ensemble effectively reduces the instability introduced by aggregation, which manifests as deviations from the global distribution and the catastrophic forgetting of certain hard samples.
-This leads to improved generation quality and significantly enhanced diversity, as quantitatively verified through various evaluation metrics \cite{Rousseeuw_1987_Silhouettes, Salimans_2016_IS, Zhang_2018_Unreasonable} and visual comparisons presented in Appendix~\ref{Quality}.
+This leads to improved generation quality and significantly enhanced diversity.
+Since the generators capture distributional statistics rather than sample-level details, the one-shot paradigm remains effective as long as local distributions are relatively stable; the continuously updated client models further ensure that the MoE teacher reflects the latest knowledge.
 Notably, the synthetic data from well-trained generators should differ visually from real data for privacy, while still capturing common knowledge from local models to align with the real data distribution for utility \cite{Luo_2023_DFRD}.
-We discuss privacy protection in detail in Appendix~\ref{privacy}, where we elaborate on how our method addresses privacy preservation and the potential limitations that may arise.
+We discuss privacy protection in detail in Section~\ref{exp}, where we elaborate on how our method addresses privacy preservation and the potential limitations that may arise.